 To-Do or Not To Do?
 When To Use Paid On Death And/or Transfer On Death Accounts.

 It is not, however, a good plan.
-It does nothing to protect the beneficiaries from their creditors, it might leave your estate without the ability to pay your last taxes, or did you unintentionally leave out any beneficiary, or did this cause an unequal distribution.
-Do not count on your beneficiary to make your wrong, right, even if they want to.
-Because if they try to do it right and redistribute the excess, they have now given a gift and it could be subject to gift taxes or filing of a gift tax return.
-Even a simple will is much more comprehensive and can achieve your final goals through all your accounts and assets.
+Apart from forgetting to regularly check and update your designations, it does nothing to protect your beneficiaries from their creditors; and it might leave your estate without the ability to pay your last taxes, resulting in unequal distribution of your assets among your heirs.
+Do not count on your beneficiary to correct your wrong, even if they want to.
+Because if they try to do it right and redistribute the excess, they have now given a gift and it could be subject to gift taxes and filing of a gift tax return.
+Even a simple will is much more comprehensive and is a better way to achieve your final goals for all your accounts and assets.